vetsinen/resume/orocrm.md

 What PHP MVC Frameworks Have You Used?
 Please, Describe In What Way And In Which Projects You Have Used Each Of These Frameworks.

+Symfony 3.4 - developing models, migrations for different entities in systems Laravel - using of basic routes

 What Symfony2 Components Have You Used?